Deer sightings are not the only reason to visit Bolderwood!

 Bolderwood, in addition to being a decent place to spot the fallow deer that make it their home, is also an excellent place to go for a New Forest walk surrounded by mother nature.
 In our new post-covid world it is also the perfect place for a day out - the Bolderwood Forest is huge, and once you've made your way into the sanctuary and left the car park behind, keeping your social distance from other visitors is a doddle.

-So off we went to the Bolderwood Deer Sanctuary late one July morning, where we found the car park only about half full.
+So off we went to the Bolderwood New Forest Deer Sanctuary late one July morning, where we found the car park only about half full.
 Parking at Bolderwood is free, as is the price of entry to the sanctuary, although a small donation is encouraged.

 At the picnic area in the shade of the huge trees just alongside the car park families were beginning to stake out their claims to the picnic tables, and youngsters were happily running around or kicking footballs about.

-We made our way directly to the nearby deer viewing platform, purpose-built for spotting fallow deer in the meadow where they are fed by the park rangers.
-Deer feedings are daily from April through September, and take place between noon and 3pm.
+We made our way directly to the nearby deer viewing platform, purpose-built for spotting fallow deer in the main meadow where they are fed by the park rangers.
+Deer feedings here are daily from April through September, and take place between noon and 3pm.
 However, since we had arrived a little early and there were no noticeable deer around, we gave it just a brief look before making our way deeper into the Bolderwood forest.

 The Bolderwood Deer Sanctuary has some clearly marked walking trails that can be followed - 3 of them by the looks of it - signposted and colour-coded for those inclined to stick to the designated routes.
-In addition, there are a few cycling routes criss-crossing the park, and we did see a few cyclists making the most of the trails to get some fresh air exercise.
+In addition, there are a few running and cycling routes criss-crossing the park, and we did see a few cyclists making the most of the trails to get some fresh air exercise.

 For our part, we ambled along a bit aimlessly, off the paths when the urge took us and into the thickets and shadows of the trees.